LeviAdamMiller/Ad-Spending-and-Traffic-Trends/README.md

 ## Key Performance Questions
 - What is the total number of page views?
 - How much was spent on advertising?
-- What was the return on ad spend (ROAS)?
+- How many page views were achieved for each dollar spent on ads?
 - Which days of the week performed better than others?
 - How do holidays impact page views, positively or negatively?
 - What is the average ROAS over the past year?